winitzki/scall/tutorial/programming_dhall.md

 Suppose both `F` and `G` are covariant functors, and consider a natural transformation `t : ∀(A : Type) → F A → G A`.

 Often, a covariant functor represents a generic data structure such that `F A` is a type that can store data of an arbitrary type `A`.
-One expects that a natural transformation `t` takes some of the data of type `A` stored in `F A` and somehow arranges for (some of) the same data to be stored in `G A`.
+One expects that a natural transformation `t` takes some of the data of type `A` stored in `F A` and somehow rearranges   (some of) the same data to be stored in `G A`.

-The function `t` must implement an algorithm that works in the same way for all types `A` and for all values of those types.
+The function `t` must implement a "rearrangement" algorithm that works in the same way for all types `A` and for all values of those types.
 The code of `t` cannot make any algorithmic decisions either based on specific values `x : A` stored in `F A`, or based on the type `A` itself.
 The function `t` may omit, duplicate, or reorder some data items, but no data may be changed, and no new data may be added.
 This is because the function `t` does not know anything about the type `A` and so cannot compute any new values of type `A`.